-This week, many of us will make lists and set goals to better ourselves and the lives of our families.
+This month, many of us will make lists and set goals to better ourselves and the lives of our families.
 But let’s face it, there’s a big difference between wishes and reality.
-Here are five questions to ask yourself when making your resolutions and help you achieve your objectives in 2010.
+Here are five questions to ask yourself when making your resolutions and help you achieve your objectives in the new year.

 Is my goal a “should do,” a “want to do,” or “will do” resolution?

 Most of us should eat less and exercise more, but wishing, hoping and dreaming won’t help us shed a few pounds.
 “Should do” resolutions rarely inspire us, but instead cause anxiety and dread.
 “Should do” resolutions are usually less likely to become a reality.

 Like a “should do” resolution, a “want to” resolution will not be met, unless we are willing to take action to make it happen.
 For example, I want to be fluent in Spanish.
 But am I willing to do the work hard to achieve that goal?
 Without the time and resources, I may not be able to achieve that “want to” resolution right now.